RoyaleAPI/cr-api-docs/docs/endpoints/popular_decks.md

 # Popular Decks

+!> This endpoint has yet to be implemented.
+Please be patient as we add the endpoints from v2.
+The endpoint will return a 501 Not Implemented error.

 This endpoint returns statistics about how often a deck's data has been requested from the API.

 You may want to use [pagination](pagination) for this request.